Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 // Tag to denote MaterialConsumed events const MaterialConsumedTag = Tag<MaterialConsumed>('material-consumed')

-// A module modelling users, exposing a function to ahold of the tags
-// that should be attached to all user-related events. import { getUserTags } from './user-fish'

-// Like the "user-fish" module, we also expose such a function – enabling other modules to "tag us." export const getMaterialTags = (materialId: string) => MaterialTag.withId(materialId)

 // We expose this function for usage by all code sites that want to log material consumption export const emitMaterialConsumed = (
+  // Base data for the event
   materialInfo: MaterialInfo,
-  loggedBy: User,
+  // Other tags the calling site may want to attach, e.g. user which has logged the consumption
+  additionalTags: Tags<MaterialConsumed>,
+  // Pond to use for emitting the event (you could also just pass the Pond.emit function)
+  pond: Pond
-): Emit<MaterialConsumedEvent> => ({
+): PendingEmission => {
-  // Creating the payload is this module’s concern
+  // Creating the payload is this module’s concern const payload = makeMaterialConsumedPayload(materialInfo, loggedBy),
-  payload: makeMaterialConsumedPayload(materialInfo, loggedBy),

-  // Adding the list of tags is shared concern with the user module
-  // (which would like to remember material logged per-user)
-  tags: getMaterialTags(materialInfo.materialId)
+  // Main tags are also attached by this module, with capability for extension from the outside const tags = MaterialTag.withId(materialId)
     .and(MaterialConsumedTag)
-    .and(getUserTags(loggedBy)),
-})
+    .and(additionalTags),

+  return pond.emit(tags, payload)
+}
 ```

 ## Switch to Callback-Style APIs over Observables and Promises